o3de/o3de.org/content/docs/user-guide/visualization/animation/character-editor/custom-events-parameters-creating-eventdata-types.md

 ## Example

-The following example shows the completed `LeftFootEvent` sample `EventData` subclass and the code to add the event to a motion\.
+The following example shows the completed `LeftFootEvent` sample `EventData` subclass and the code to add the event to a motion.

 ```
 class LeftFootEvent final